wangbingjie/blast/docs/developer_guide/dev_task_runner.rst

 -----------

-The :code:`SystemTaskRunner` is somewhat simpler to implement as there is no chaining of prerequisite tasks, and the results do not need to be displayed in the blast web interface.
+The :code:`SystemTaskRunner` is somewhat simpler to implement as there is no chaining of prerequisite tasks, and the results do not need to be displayed in the Blast web interface.
 New system task runners should be implemented in the :code:`app/host/system_tasks.py` module.
 A full :code:`SystemTaskRunner` would look like: